Implicit geometric regularization in flow matching via density weighted Stein operators: Introduction

 Flow Matching (FM) has emerged as a powerful paradigm for capturing this distribution by unifying diffusion models and continuous normalizing flows (CNFs) \citep{Lipman2023,albergo2023stochastic}.
 It directly regresses a vector field that transports a simple base distribution to the data distribution.
 Unlike score-based diffusion models, FM avoids the need to estimate the score function or to solve reverse-time stochastic differential equations.
 Instead, it learns a deterministic ordinary differential equation (ODE) whose solution defines an invertible map between latent noise and data.

 Despite its conceptual elegance, FM faces a fundamental challenge in high-dimensional settings: the curse of dimensionality and volume imbalance.
 In high dimensions, the data manifold occupies a negligible fraction of the ambient space, and the majority of the integration domain consists of low-density ``voids.''
 In standard FM, the training objective uniformly integrates the regression error over the entire probability path.
-Consequently, the model is forced to solve the regression problem even in these vast void regions, where probability paths are sparse or effectively irrelevant to the final generation quality.
-Forcing a neural network to fit target velocities in these ``don't-care'' regions results in a rough vector field that wastes model capacity and causes numerical stiffness during ODE integration.
+Consequently, the model is forced to solve the regression problem even in these vast void regions, where probability paths are sparse or effectively irrelevant to the final generation quality. { Forcing a neural network to fit target velocities in these ``don't-care'' regions can result in a rough vector field and increased numerical stiffness during ODE integration.}

 In this work, we propose $\gamma$-Flow Matching ($\gamma$-FM) as a principled remedy for this issue.
 Our key idea is to reinterpret FM as a regression problem under a density-weighted geometry induced by the $\gamma$-divergence \citep{Fujisawa2008}.
 Instead of treating all spatial locations equally, we utilize the power density $p_{t}(x)^{\gamma}$ as an importance weight that naturally highlights the data manifold.
 This approach effectively ``focuses'' the learning process: the model prioritizes accurate vector field estimation where the data actually resides, while being allowed to remain smooth and simple in the empty ambient space.
 Latent flow matching has been independently explored by \citet{Lipman2023}, who combine standard flow matching with pre-trained autoencoders and provide a Wasserstein-2 control for the resulting latent flows.
 Our work is complementary: we adopt a similar latent-flow setting, but instead of modifying the representation, we modify the \emph{regression geometry} itself via the $\gamma$-weighted objective and analyse its effect through a $\gamma$-Stein and nonlinear Fokker--Planck viewpoint.
 While \citet{chen2024riemannian} explicitly extend Flow Matching to Riemannian manifolds, our approach induces an implicit manifold geometry in the ambient space via density weighting, avoiding the need for explicit charts or geodesics.